 The only way to help protect your baby from a GBS infection if you are positive for the bacterium is to have antibiotics during labor.

-If you have a GBS infection and you don’t have antibiotic treatment, there’s a 1 in 200 chance that your baby may contract the infection.
+If you have a GBS infection and you don’t have antibiotic treatment, there’s a chance that your baby may contract the infection.
 In cases where an antibiotic has been administered during labor, the chances of a baby developing GBS decrease to just 1 in 4,000.

 Your baby may be at increased risk for GBS if: